Summer has been brilliant, particularly for our Irish hotels, with great staycation business, high occupancy rates and fabulous book direct levels

-As Autumn approaches and the kids go back to school, those occupancy levels will inevitably drop and once again hotels will be competing to fill their rooms.
+As Winter approaches and the kids go back to school, those occupancy levels will inevitably drop and once again hotels will be competing to fill their rooms.

-In this blog I'm going to look at five strategies which will help hotels maximise their chances of maintaining their occupancy through the autumn and into the shoulder season.
+In this blog we're going to look at five strategies which will help hotels maximise their chances of maintaining their occupancy through the autumn and into the shoulder season.

 Each of these is part of our overall book direct strategy

 which looks at over 180 key performance indicators.

 When all these are ‘going to green’, we can be sure that over time, more than 50% of a hotel’s room bookings will come via their own internet booking engine

 Here I'm not just talking about your logo, your colour scheme or the font on your website – our recent blog

 These are an integral part of your brand but it's so much more than that.
 Your brand is everything that touches your target audience and is an absolute reflection of what your customers should expect from you.

 It comes from your staff the hotel itself what you post on social media and how you position yourself to customers in the marketplace.